lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/1-environment.md

 Our workshop environment has two core elements:

-- The `Terminal` window is a Linux terminal environment where we'll work with a pre-installed Vector executable and some other tools
+- The `Terminal` window is a Linux terminal environment where we'll work with a pre-installed Vector executable and some other tools.
+You can run terminal commands by clicking on them.
+Try it with `whoami`{{execute}}.
 - The `IDE` window is an in-browser version of [Visual Studio Code][vscode] where we'll view and edit configuration and other files.